IBM-Bluemix-Docs/GlobalizationPipeline/modifybundles.md

 ## Downloading the generated translations for a target language

 {{site.data.keyword.GlobalizationPipeline_short}} provides several ways to incorporate the translation for a target language into your application.
 You can download the translation as a resource file and include it in your application build.
-You can also reference the translation dynamically from {{site.data.keyword.GlobalizationPipeline_short}} using one of the open source [SDKs](https://github.com/IBM-Bluemix/gp-common).
+You can also reference the translation dynamically from {{site.data.keyword.GlobalizationPipeline_short}} using one of the open source [SDKs](https://github.com/IBM-Bluemix/gp-common){: external}.

 <!-- For information on {{site.data.keyword.GlobalizationPipeline_full}} SDKs, see <link>. -->

 To download the translation as a resource file:

 1. In the **Actions** column of the target or source language to download, click the **Download the translations** icon ![Select the download icon to download the source keys or translations for a target language](images/downloadIcon.png).
 2. Select a file format.